mneudert/vagrant-devcommands/README.md

 vagrant run chainecho --first="param" --second="param"
 ```

-By default every command will be executed using the box defined by the command
+By default every command will be executed using the machine defined by the
-itself or the only one available.
-You can, however, run the complete chain
+command itself or the only one available.
+You can, however, run the complete
-against a specific box using `vagrant run your_box your_chain`.
+chain against a specific machine using `vagrant run your_machine your_chain`.

 ### Abort Parsing inside Commandfile